kz26/dottorrent-gui/README.rst

 -------------

 dottorrent-gui can be configured to run in portable mode, good for running from USB drives and network shares.
-To enable this, simply create an empty file named ``dottorrent-gui.ini`` in the same directory as the main excecutable.
+To enable this, simply create a folder named ``data`` in the same directory as the main excecutable.

 -------